30 things to do this winter in Brisbane

 Queen Street Mall is the heart of shopping in Queensland.
 Stroll down the open-air mall dropping into big-name brands Zara, H&M and Uniqlo; luxury brands Paspaley, Louis Vuitton and Chanel; and shopping centres QueensPlaza, The Myer Centre and Wintergarden to find boutique stores.
 Read our complete guide to the mall here, and find a $5 parking deal here.

 Annnnnnndddd they’re off!
 The Channel Seven Brisbane Racing Carnival is back again to make racing history once more.
 Feel the thrill at Doomben Racecourse with seven heart-stopping Group 1 races, get among the ritzy glamour of Fashions on the Field, and rub shoulders with Australia’s glitterati.
-Ladies’ Oaks Day is 26 May and Stradbroke Day is 9 June.
+Witness history in the making with the Group 1 TAB Doomben 10,000 Day on the 11 May.
+At Eagle Farm Raceway it's pinkies up at the Carnival High Tea on the 31 May or be apart of the glitz and glamour of TAB Stradbroke Day on June 9.

 19. Embrace a spot of history

 The Berry Patch at Chambers Flat will let you pick your own strawberries each season starting around June and finishing in November each year.
-Check its Facebook page to find out more.
+Check the Facebook page to find out more.

 22. Escape to Brisbane's backyard